 This course, a continuation of Spanish 101, emphasizes speaking and understanding the language, while continuing to study the grammar.
 Prerequisite: Spanish 101 or equivalent.
-(4 credits) This course may be offered online with an approved partner.
+(4 credits)

 201 Intermediate Spanish I

 This course, a continuation of the study of the structure and vocabulary of the Spanish language, emphasizes more student participation in speaking and reading.
 Prerequisite: Spanish 102 or equivalent.
 (4 credits)